Joseph Cheer, Ph.D., Principal Investigator | Email

 At Cheer Lab, she is expanding her technical training to examine the endocannabinoid modulation of dopamine transmission during motivated behaviors using electrophysiological and optogenetic approaches.

-Hannah graduated from St. Mary’s College of Maryland in 2014 with a B.A. in Psychology and minors in Neuroscience and Computer Science.
+Tori graduated from Ithaca College in 2017 with a B.A. in Psychology and minor in Neuroscience.

-Chris graduated from Virginia Tech in 2014 with a B.S. in Psychology and a minor in Chemistry.
+Brian graduated from Temple University in 2017 with a B.S. in Bioengineering and a specialization in Bioimaging.

 Kimberly Fitzgerald, B.A., Research Technician | Email